 Transport (stations, airports, etc.) concentrates more and more people but also technologies in order to constantly optimize boarding and disembarkation procedures.
 These concentration points are critical for the regions that host them.
 They are privileged targets, exposed to many advanced threats (terrorism, espionage, sabotage, diplomatic pressure…).
-As the availability of transport must above all be ensured, the associated IT systems must therefore have security measures in place to prevent any accidental or malicious interruption.
+As the availability of transport is critical, the associated IT systems must have security measures in place to prevent any accidental or malicious interruption.

-Luggage sorting systems analyze all suitcases and parcels before loading in the hold.
+Luggage sorting systems analyze all suitcases and parcels before loading them in the hold.
 These analyses are carried out by proven systems, which are subject to specific certifications.
 A malicious third party, by taking remote control of this type of device, can modify the analysis matrices so that dangerous baggage is no longer detected.
-Once the compromise has been made, the attacker can simply check in his luggage, which then passes through the security filters and is put on an aircraft.
+Once the compromise has been made, the attacker can simply check in his luggage, which then passes through the security filters and on to the aircraft.

-This system makes it possible to manage the lighting means on the entire runway to guide the equipment during the approach phase and on the ground.
+Special lighting systems make it possible to manage the lighting of entire runways that guide aircraft during the approach phase and on the ground.
 A computer attack on these systems allows a malicious third party to potentially change the display phases of the stop bars and cause collisions between several aircraft.
 In the night phase, untimely extinctions can also be carried out and severely disrupt all flight plans.

 Video protection systems are mandatory in the boarding area.
-They make it possible to quickly investigate in the event of an incident and to take into account a situation in a global way.
-In the event of an advanced and coordinated attack on an airport area, a remote control takeover allows the attackers to take advantage of the police by removing their ability to fly.
-The deletion of data by these attackers greatly complicates the investigation and investigation phase.
+They make it possible to investigate quickly after an incident occurs and to evaluate situations in a broad manner.
+In the event of an advanced and coordinated attack on an airport area, a remote-control takeover allows the attackers to take advantage of the police by removing their ability to fly, thus not allowing access to the boarding area.
+The deletion of data by these attackers can be extremely complicating for the investigation.

 Remote display systems are at the heart of airport operations.
 They provide the necessary tracking information for all passengers transiting through the terminals: boarding and check-in gates, flight numbers, possible delays, etc. A compromise of this type of system allows an attacker to directly influence the behaviour of those present on the scene: disorganisation, propaganda messages, panic, etc.

-With its wide range of coverage and its ease of deployment and exploitation, the eGambit cyber arsenal offers a real capacity to protect the various technological means used in transport, whether in a standard office environment or in a more specific environment such as airport applications.
+With its wide range of coverage and its ease of deployment and exploitation, the TEHTRIS XDR Platform offers a real capacity to protect the various technological means used in transport, whether in a standard office environment or in a more specific environment such as airport applications.

-eGambit, through its SIEM functions, also provides a log audit and review capability, which will be particularly useful to ensure the integrity of access in sensitive areas (access restricted areas, airside…).
+The TEHTRIS XDR Platform, through its SIEM functions, also provides a log audit and review capability, which is particularly useful to ensure the integrity of access in sensitive areas (access restricted areas, airside…).

 In addition, TEHTRIS’ SOC service provides an expert view of events that occur on monitored information systems.